 Miracles For Pasco

-In 2015, we expanded our services in Pasco County with 12 transitional housing units for homeless families with children on our Holiday Campus.
-Today we have a total of 24 units: 20 family rooms, 2 singles rooms with three singles each for 6 total single women, and 2 apartments that families and singles can transition into after securing employment.
+In 2015, we expanded our services in Pasco County with 12 transitional housing units for homeless families with children on our Holiday, Fla. campus.
+Today we have a total of 24 units: 20 family rooms, two singles rooms with three singles each for six total single women, and two apartments that families and singles can transition into after securing employment.
 The length of stay depends on individualized goals.
-Length of stay typically ranges from 3 to 12 months.
-Longer lengths of stay are typical when education is needed in order to reach needed transitioning self-sufficiency income.
+It typically ranges from 3 to 12 months.
+More extended periods of stay happen when education is needed to achieve these goals and self-sufficiency.

 Miracles for Pasco is a replicable model of our program in Hillsborough County, which has an 87% success rate one year later.
 Miracles for Pasco will enable the same results in Pasco County.

 What We Provide to Residents:

 - Case Management

 - GED and Adult Education (available to residents and the community)

 - Housing Assistance

 - Employment Training

 If you are not a resident on our campus but need a meal – you can click here for our Pasco meal site partners.